 Your online reputation is a linchpin for practice success.
-Patients who visit sites like Yelp, Google, and Healthgrades are keenly interested in what their peers have to say about their firsthand experiences.
+Patients who visit sites like Google, Vitals, and Healthgrades are keenly interested in what their peers have to say about their firsthand experiences.
 A study revealed that 94% of patients read reviews before making a decision (and for three-quarters of them, it’s their very first stop!).
 At the same time, nearly 60% have chosen one provider over another based on their online reputation.

 >> Related read: Mastering reviews to become a 5-star practice

 Case in point: I recently spoke to Dr. George Woodbury — a dermatologist based out of Cordova, Tennessee, and a Doctor.com champion — who touched on the work he’s done to raise his SEO profile.
 “But that project would come to naught,” he explained, “if it weren’t for there being a good presence for patients to find.
 God forbid I should be elevating myself in terms of SEO when people are seeing bad things!”
 If your SEO marketing and online advertising are sparking interest in your practice but you don’t have the positive reviews to back it up, you’re losing out on valuable patients.